Towards U(N|M) knot invariant from ABJM theory: Discussion

-Let us comment on some open issues to be investigated in the future.
-The most attractive one is to check wheather the supergroup character average can be a knot invariant or not.
-We have certain evidence on this point.
-First of all, the $\U(N|N)$ character expectation value contains $\U(N)$ part as shown for the unknot Wilson loop (\ref{unknot_NN02}).
-It is expected that the $\U(N|N)$ average can be reduced to the HOMFLY polynomial in this way.
 Secondly the ABJM matrix model is obtained from the lens space Chern--Simons theory through the analytic continuation.
 Since the knot invariant in the lens space is given as the character average with the corresponding matrix model, we can expect the character expectation value with the supermatrix model is also a knot invariant, at least up to some non-perturbative contributions.
-Moreover, the construction of the knot invariant shown in Sec.~\ref{sec:TopSt} seems natural from the viewpoint of the topological string, and possibly applied to an arbitrary knot.
+Moreover, the construction of the knot invariant shown in Sec.~\ref{sec:TopSt} seems natural from the viewpoint of topological string, and possibly applied to an arbitrary knot.
 These supporting facts suggest that we can obtain a knot invariant from ABJM theory.
 For this purpose, for example, it is interesting to see whether the torus knot supermatrix model can be directly obtained from ABJM theory.
 In the case of classical group theory, it is shown by~\cite{Tanaka:2012nr} that the torus knot matrix model is obtained from $\N=2$ Chern--Simons theory on the ellipsoid-type squashed three-sphere $S^3_b$.
-In this sense, it is expected that the supergroup torus knot character average is given by the half BPS Wilson loop for the $\N=6$ ABJM theory on $S^3_b$.
+This suggests that the supergroup torus knot character average is given by the half-BPS Wilson loop for the $\N=6$ ABJM theory on $S^3_b$.
 However the integral formula (\ref{ABJM_MM_torus}) is not obtained naively using the localization method for $S^3_b$, because the matter contribution cannot be written as a simple $\cosh$ function for such a case~\cite{Hama:2011ea}.
-Probably we have to turn on the flux coupled to the matter sector, or modify the supersymmetry transformation.
+In addition, the mirror description of the torus knot model \eqref{ABJM_MM_torus}, presented in \eqref{ABJM_mirror_torus}, is different from that on $S^3_b$.
+Although it is not yet obvious that such a way to obtain the torus knot invariant using the ellipsoid $S^3_b$ is applicable to the present case, this discrepancy would reflect that ABJM theory itself is not topological, and we may need to consider, for example, topological twist to obtain the knot invariant for the Seifert manifold~\cite{Lawrence:1999CMP,Beasley:2009mb,Kallen:2011ny,Brini:2011wi}.
+We will return to this issue in the future.